 enumeration of graphs.
 These methods turn out to be surprisingly powerful in addressing deep questions in algebraic geometry, topology, and statistical models on graphs.
 In the second part, we turn to discrete structures arising in perturbative expansions of QFT.
 We study these from a modern combinatorics viewpoint, using tools such as Lorentzian polynomials and generalized permutahedra to better understand the mathematical objects at the heart of quantum field theory.

 Lectures will be held at Perimeter Institute, 31 Caroline St N, Waterloo.
 Students will need to sign in and out of Perimeter each day.
-No classes week of October 13.
+Note room change on Sept 25 and no classes week of October 13.

 December 2025